 Underscoring this notion, the 2012 ICD-MM guidelines updated the definition of direct death to include suicide under the "Other" category even in cases where the diagnosis of puerperal psychosis or postpartum depression cannot be definitively established.
-This update also allowed for inclusion of postpartum suicide beyond 42 days as a cause of late maternal death.^{12,14} The definition of maternal death may be the most widely used internationally.
+This update also allowed for inclusion of postpartum suicide beyond 42 days as a cause of late maternal death.
+The definition of maternal death may be the most widely used internationally.
 The evolving classification of maternal death from the WHO reflects the growing recognition of the need to capture maternal mortality beyond the traditional time frames.

-Pregnancy-Related and Pregnancy-Associated Mortality: Definitions from the CDC

-The concepts of pregnancy-related and pregnancy-associated death championed by the CDC adapt the definition set forth by the WHO for use in the United States.
-Pregnancy-related death is defined as "the death of a woman while pregnant or within 1 year of pregnancy termination-regardless of the duration or site of the pregnancy-from any cause related to or aggravated by the pregnancy or its management, but not from accidental or incidental causes."
-This definition relies on the connected causality of the WHO definition, but extends the time frame to one year, with a subclassification of late pregnancy-related death for those beyond 42 days.
-Pregnancy-associated death is defined as "all deaths during pregnancy or within 1 year of pregnancy regardless of cause," which forms a collection of cases from which to find pregnancy-related death.
+Pregnancy-Related and Pregnancy-Associated Mortality: Definitions from the CDC pregnancy termination-regardless of the duration or site of the pregnancy-from any cause related to or aggravated by the pregnancy or its management, but not from accidental or incidental causes."4 This definition relies on the connected causality of the WHO definition, but extends the time frame to one year, with a subclassification of late pregnancy-related death for those beyond 42 days.
+Pregnancy-associated death is defined as "all deaths during pregnancy or within 1 year of pregnancy regardless of cause,"4 which forms a collection of cases from which to find pregnancy-related death.